arupasadhaka/google-drive-worker/readme.md

-### Oslash Integration Worker
+### Gooogle Drive <-> S3 Integration Worker
-Driver plugin and text parser for oslash to link google accounts and google drive.
+Driver plugin and text parser to download files and upload them to s3 for processing.

 ### Design
 Application sequence diagram